-Kristina Hulvershorn, Humane Education Instructor and Indianapolis Program Coordinator, taught in the public school system for six years, specializing in the emotional and behavioral lives of students.
+Kristina Hulvershorn, Indianapolis Program Manager, taught in the public school system for six years, specializing in the emotional and behavioral lives of students.
 She maintains certification as a K-12 learning specialist.
 Kristina is also Youth Program Director at the Peace Learning Center of Indianapolis, with which HEART has an affiliate relationship.
 She earned a B.A. in both General and Special Education, did extensive coursework in nonprofit management and earned a Master’s degree in Humane Education from the Institute for Humane Education.
 In 2009 Kristina founded The Ethic Project in order to offer holistic and empowering educational services to students in Chicago.
 She has worked as a leader in Chicago Public Schools, managing groups of fifty educators at a time, problem solving, and creating strategic plans to best provide meaningful educational opportunities in schools.

-Kimberly Korona is the Program Manager and a Humane Education Instructor for HEART.
+Kimberly Korona, Senior Program Administrator, helps plan, manage and lead various program offerings for HEART.
 She teaches humane education programs for youth of all ages in various venues in school and out of school, assists with curriculum development, conducts teacher training workshops for traditional and non-traditional educators, and manages new volunteers.
 She also co-designed and taught HEART’s first ever summer camp program.
 Kim received her B.A. from Goddard College/Green Mountain College and M.Ed. from Cambridge College, in association with the Institute for Humane Education.
 Prior to joining HEART, Kim worked as a humane educator for the Michigan Humane Society where she taught over 9,000 students in three years.
 Kim has also been a facilitator for the Institute for Humane Education’s Sowing Seeds and MOGO Workshops.